riungemaina/savannah/README.md

 ## Documentation

 This documentation will provide an overview into the project, how things run and the decisions made at each step.
+The documentation gives the general functionality of each function in the components skipping the Layout & JSX plus the Styling which is done in Styled Components.

 ##### What the app does;
 The app is suppoed to help teachers schedule lessons and prepare the timetable